 David has a strong history within independent media, both written and visual.
-His documentary films and cinematography has been featured in a variety of media outlets including Al Jazeera, CBS News, CNN, the Guardian, the Intercept, MSNBC, the Nation, National Geographic, NBC News, the New York Times, TIME, Univision, among many others.
+His documentary films and cinematography have been featured in a variety of media outlets including Al Jazeera, CBS News, CNN, the Guardian, the Intercept, MSNBC, the Nation, National Geographic, NBC News, the New York Times, TIME, Univision, among many others.
 His work has covered a wide range of themes and a diverse geographic landscape from post-Katrina New Orleans to the refugee camps of the Palestinian West Bank, from Apache territory in Arizona to rural villages in Malawi.
 David's films have received praise for their coverage of important and dynamic, yet often-overlooked stories.

 David lives in San Francisco where he works as a freelance director, producer, cinematographer, and editor.
 He is available for assignments in the US and internationally.